KevinMarquette/kevinmarquette.github.io/_posts/2017-04-22-Powershell-installing-remote-software.md

 There are two important details to be aware of right away.

 The first detail is that you need to maintain a remote session while the installer is running.
-If the installer does not block execution (it returns control back to the shell while it executes), your script may finish before the installer finishes and this will cancel the install as it closes the remote session.
+If the installer does not block execution (it returns control back to the shell while it executes), your script may finish before the installer finishes.
+This will cancel the install as it closes the remote session.

 You will need to call `Start-Process -Wait` if you are having that issue.